JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 * `condition_jacobian` is the condition number of the Jacobian of $f$ at the solution.
 A large value indicates that this solution is close to being singular.
 * `path_number` the number of the path which resulted int this solution.

-This is already everything you need to now to solve many polynomial systems!
-But in order to solve more challenging systems it is very helpful to understand the basics about the techniques used in `solve` and there are many more advanced features in HomotopyContinuation.jl to help you with solving your particular polynomial system.
+This is already everything you need to know for solving simple polynomial systems!
+But in order to solve more challenging systems it is helpful to understand the basics about the techniques used in `solve`.
+There are many more advanced features in HomotopyContinuation.jl to help you with solving your particular polynomial system.

-In the following we will got into some (light) details of the math used and then explore many techniques on a concrete application.

 ## Homotopy continuation methods

 HomotopyContinuation.jl uses [homotopy continuation](https://en.wikipedia.org/wiki/Numerical_algebraic_geometry#Homotopy_continuation) methods to compute the zero set of polynomial systems (hence the name).
-The very basic idea is as follows:
+The basic idea is as follows:

 Suppose that
 $$F(\mathbf{x})= F(x_1,\ldots,x_n) = \begin{bmatrix} f_1(x_1,\ldots,x_n) \\\\ \vdots \\\\ f_m(x_1,\ldots,x_n) \end{bmatrix}$$
 is the polynomial system you want to compute the zero set of.
 Now assume that we have another system
 $$G(\mathbf{x}) = G(x_1,\ldots,x_n) = \begin{bmatrix} g_1(x_1,\ldots,x_n) \\\\ \vdots \\\\ g_m(x_1,\ldots,x_n) \end{bmatrix}$$